Elizabeth Hervey, Countess of Bristol

 Elizabeth Hervey, Countess of Bristol (18 December 1676 – 1 May 1741), was a British court official and noble, the second wife of John Hervey, 1st Earl of Bristol.
 They had seventeen children.

+Early life

+She was the daughter of Sir Thomas Felton, 4th Baronet, and his wife, the former Lady Elizabeth Howard, one of the daughters and coheirs of James Howard, 3rd Earl of Suffolk, and Barbara Howard, Countess of Suffolk.

+Her paternal grandparents were Sir Henry Felton, 2nd Baronet of Playford, Suffolk, and the former wife Susanna Tollemache, a daughter of Sir Lionel Tollemache, 2nd Baronet).

+Personal life

-She was the daughter of Sir Thomas Felton, 4th Baronet, and his wife, the former Lady Elizabeth Howard.
-She married Hervey on 25 July 1695 at Boxted Hall in Suffolk, and became Countess of Bristol when her husband acquired the earldom in October 1714.
+On 25 July 1695 Elizabeth married Hervey at Boxted Hall in Suffolk, and became Countess of Bristol when her husband acquired the earldom in October 1714.

+The countess was described by her friend, Lady Mary Wortley Montagu, as "young, blooming, coquette and gallant", and said that "resolved to make up for time misspent, she has two lovers at a time".
 The children of the marriage were: